yenanjing/mmEgo/README.md

 ### Qualitative results

-You can use the following command to test with pose estimation visualization results
+You can use the following command to visualize the pose estimation results.

 ```shell
 python main.py --infer --vis
 ```

-The expected output should be a comparison between the predicted skeleton and the ground truth skeleton for each frame, as shown below:
+The expected output is a comparison between the predicted skeleton (In Green) and the ground truth skeleton (In Red) for each frame.
+We also demonstrate the correpsonding the video the action.

 <table style="width:100%; table-layout:fixed;">
 <tr>
     <td><img src="Resource/Img/skl_animation_walking%20in%20place.gif" width=300> </td>